jcblum/reprex-howto/reprex_package.md

 You'll **select** all the lines of code in your reproducible example.
 Then you'll use an **[RStudio Addin](http://rstudio.github.io/rstudioaddins/)** to tell `reprex` to process the lines of code you just selected.
 The `reprex` package will begin transforming your reproducible example into formatted output :sparkles:.

-A **preview** of your formatted reproducible example will appear in the RStudio Viewer pane, and you'll be supplied with a **special chunk of text**, all ready for pasting into a post here! :grinning:
+When it's done, a **preview** of your formatted reproducible example will appear in the RStudio Viewer pane, and you'll be supplied with a **special chunk of text**, all ready for pasting into a post here! :grinning:

 - **Note:** the details of the process differ a bit depending on whether you're using RStudio Desktop or a version of the IDE that you access through a web browser such as RStudio Server or RStudio Cloud.
 Don't worry, everything is explained below! :relieved: